 What is the status of an MDMA PTSD Expanded Access protocol?

-On January 14th, 2019, MAPS Public Benefit Corporation (MAPS PBC) submitted an MDMA- assisted psychotherapy for PTSD protocol to the US Food and Drug Administration (FDA) as part of an application to participate in the FDA Expanded Access (EA) program.
+On January 14th, 2019, MAPS Public Benefit Corporation (MAPS PBC) submitted an MDMA- assisted therapy for PTSD protocol to the US Food and Drug Administration (FDA) as part of an application to participate in the FDA Expanded Access (EA) program.
 The FDA protocol review process is expected to take 30-60 days, pending commentary period.
 We are hopeful about Expanded Access, though it is important for us to relay that the protocol is pending approval by the FDA, as well as the Drug Enforcement Administration (DEA) and the Independent Review Board (IRB).

-The Expanded Access MDMA-Assisted Psychotherapy for Posttraumatic Stress Disorder is currently under FDA review, with protocol approval pending.
+The Expanded Access MDMA-Assisted Therapy for Posttraumatic Stress Disorder is currently under FDA review, with protocol approval pending.
 After obtaining FDA approval, the protocol will be submitted for Drug Enforcement Administration (DEA) and Independent Review Board (IRB) approvals.

 What is required to work on an MDMA PTSD Expanded Access protocol, once it is approved?